 The purpose of a trade mark search is:

 For some clients we will also conduct a common law search to ascertain whether a third party has prior use of their chosen trade mark because such use can prevent both the application for registration and the ability to use the mark in question.
 This type of search is generally conducted in countries which respect and enforce user rights (as distinct from registered rights) against third parties.
-The UK, USA and Australia are among the countries that, in certain circumstances, do so.
+The UK, US and Australia are among the countries that, in certain circumstances, do so.